EvoLib/evo-lib/evoenv/README.md

 EvoEnv provides small, configurable Pygame-based environments for evolutionary experiments with EvoLib.

-The environments use compact observations and actions, support headless training, and can be visualized with Pygame when behavior needs to be inspected.
+The environments use compact numerical observations and actions, support headless evaluation, and can be visualized with Pygame for inspection.
-EvoEnv is intended for experiments where the complete task can be inspected directly from the code and configuration.

 ## Scope and Intended Use

-EvoEnv is intended for small, controlled evolutionary experiments where the relationship between observations, actions, rewards, and behavior should remain easy to inspect.
+The focus is on small, controlled evolutionary experiments built around specific questions, with observations, actions, rewards, and behavior kept easy to inspect.

-Typical tasks use compact numerical observations and a small action space.
+Tasks use compact numerical observations and a small action space.
 They may involve:

-- steering from local sensor input
+* steering from local sensor input
-- action timing
+* action timing
-- obstacle avoidance
+* obstacle avoidance
-- target following
+* target following
-- reward-shaping experiments
+* reward-shaping experiments
-- recurrent or memory-dependent behavior
+* recurrent or memory-dependent behavior
-- small changes to controller or sensor structure
+* small changes to controller or sensor structure

-EvoEnv is intended for environments created for a specific experimental question rather than selected as a general benchmark.

 The current implementation supports single-agent environments.
 General batch execution and shared-world multi-agent environments are not yet implemented.